salaboy/knative-state/README.md

 # Knative Workflow Controller

-This project provides a simple controller to create Workflow Runners that can execute and track long-running process.
+This project provides a simple controller to create StateMachine Runners that can execute and track long-running process.

 This controller defines two CRDs:
-- Workflow
+- StateMachine
-- WorkflowRun
+- StateMachineRunner

-Workflow CRD defines the workflow (definition) structure that we want to track state about and how to transition from a state to the next.
+StateMachine CRD defines the StateMachine (definition) structure that we want to track state about and how to transition from a state to the next.

-WorkflowRun CRD represents an instance of the Workflow, as it has a reference to the Workflow definition.
+StateMachineRunner CRD represents aa runtime for a specific StateMachine definition, as it has a reference to the StateMachine definition and can host any number of StateMachineInstances.

-## Send Events to a Workflow
+## Send Events to a StateMachine

-Events are sent to a broker which automatically register triggers for the workflow definitions, when a new workflow run is created.
+Events are sent to a broker which automatically register triggers for the StateMachine definitions, when a new WorkflowRuner is created.

-You can send CloudEvents to the example workflow using Curl or any CloudEvents SDK
+You can send CloudEvents to the example StateMachine using `curl` or any CloudEvents SDK

 ```